Building a Design System Playbook

 Proactive leadership

-I led the successful rollout of the Design Playbook, proactively addressing client communication issues and the transition of two new team members.
-My in-depth understanding of the project's evolution allowed me to provide consistent guidance and maintain a stable working environment, ensuring the team remained effective.
+I led the successful rollout of the Design Playbook, proactively addressing conflicts with stakeholders and overlapping project reviews.
+My in-depth understanding of the project's evolution allowed me to provide consistent guidance, ensuring the team remained effective.